giantswarm/handbook/content/docs/people/reading-material/working-student-perks.md

 3. Upload your receipts to Spendesk

-If you have any questions feel free to contact Team-Team.
+If you have any questions feel free to contact Team Up.

 **Also**